 This post may include affiliate links.
 That means I may earn a small commission if you click and make a purchase.
 I only recommend products I know and trust.

-But for a lot of moms, a self-care routine just doesn’t fit into the picture.
+You’re totally not alone either.
 According to the Cleveland Clinic, moms with kids under 18 are less likely to:

 - Practice self-care

 - Get enough rest

 - Get regular checkups